by Stacy Matthews Branch

 Step: 5: Massaging the area further promotes normal blood flow.
 Massaging using Seaside’s Post-Traumatic Response Gel containing MatrX B provides powerful bruise-healing properties to bring back your skin’s health and function.

+We hope these tips help you get rid of bruises fast.
 Remember to seek medical assistance if the bruise involves muscle or bone or is very painful.
 Also see your doctor if you have unexplained bruising as this may be a sign of an underlying medical condition.